 In the 1970s, the frequency of GMH in premature neonates was 50%.
 By the 1980s, its incidence in newborns weighing less than 1500 gm dropped to 20% and has not changed.
 It is much more frequent in babies weighing 500-750 gm.
 It is a major cause of morbidity and mortality in the newborn period and of cerebral palsy and mental retardation later on.

 GMH usually develops a few hours after birth, but it can occur at any time, including prenatally.
 The germinal matrix is a thick cellular layer of immature cells (neuronal and glial precursors) under the ependymal lining of the ventricles.
-The hemorrhage starts usually between the thalamus and the caudate nucleus, adjacent to the foramina of Monro, and is frequently bilateral.
+This layer is traversed by a rich network of delicate vessels that have no structural support and lack autoregulation, which makes them susceptible to fluctuations of vascular flow.
+In babies with hyaline membrane disease, these vessels dilate because of passive congestion, their walls are damaged because of hypoxia, and they rupture.
+The hemorrhage starts usually between the thalamus and the caudate nucleus, adjacent to the foramina of Monro, where the germinal matrix is thicker, and is frequently bilateral.
 If it is large, it ruptures into the ventricles, flooding the lateral, third, and fourth ventricles (intraventricular hemorrhage - IVH).
 Blood then exits through the foramina of Luschka, causing subarachnoid hemorrhage.
 Thick clots along the ventral aspect of the brain stem may block the foramina of Luschka.
-Four grades of GMH are distinguished by imaging: grade I (confined to the germinal matrix), grade II (intraventricular hemorrhage without ventricular dilatatation, grade III (intraventricular hemorrhage with ventricular dilatation), and gade IV (GMH with intraventricular rupture and hemorrhage into the surrounding white matter).
+Four grades of GMH are distinguished by imaging: grade I (confined to the germinal matrix), grade II (intraventricular hemorrhage without ventricular dilatatation), grade III (intraventricular hemorrhage with ventricular dilatation), and gade IV (GMH with intraventricular rupture and hemorrhage into the surrounding white matter).